 2) in Bio113, you will learn biology in a new and effective way; and

 You will want to read the chapter and answer the Integrating Questions as they appear in the reading.
-Do NOT skip the questions until later.
-We know that students learn best if they construct their own knowledge.
-Therefore, the Integrating Questions are designed to help you extract the key inforamation from the original figures published in scientific papers.
-You will not only learn the main points, but you will learn how to do science by interpreting figures.
-Furthermore, you will utilze math to help you better understand biology.
+Do NOT skip the questions.
+Research has shown that students learn best if they construct their own knowledge.
+Therefore, the Integrating Questions are designed to help you extract the key information from the original figures published in scientific papers.
+You will not only learn the main points and retain them longer, you also will learn the skills of science by interpreting figures.
+Furthermore, you will use math to help you better understand biology.
 The math will be presented in BioMath Explorations which will enable you to use the math you already know to reinforce your understanding of biology.

-The 4 exams will be drawn from the Integrating Questions and the summary questions at the back of each chapter.
-The exams will be take-home, closed-book exams.
+The questions on the 4 exams will be drawn from the Integrating Questions and the Review Questions at the end of each section.
+Exams are take-home, closed-book tests.
 The answers to the take-home questions are to be typed, and are due at the next class time.
 Exams are not to be turned in late unless you have made prior arrangements with me.
-Acceptable reasons for delay include: death in the family, personal illness requiring physicians care, etc. Unacceptable reasons include: intramurals, Homecoming, Patterson Court functions, other tests or exams, etc. Once you open the take-home exam file, you cannot use your book, notes, or any other source other than your personal memory.
-The than a memorization test, so be sure to give yourself enough time and don't start taking the test late Sunday night.
+Acceptable reasons for delay include: death in the family, personal illness requiring physician’s care, etc. Unacceptable reasons include: intramurals, Homecoming, Patterson Court functions, other tests or exams, etc. Once you open the take-home exam file, you cannot use your book, notes, or any other source other than your personal memory.

 Davidson has a special benefit for science students because you pay the same amount for courses without labs as you do for science courses with labs.
-This means you actually get more for your money by taking science courses than non-science courses.
+This means you get more for your money by taking science courses than non-science courses.
 Economically, this course is a real bargain.
 It comes with a 3 hour laboratory absolutely free!
-However, it is not acceptable to miss this free lab since 25% of your grade is based upon lab.
-Lab will be discussed further on Thursday (we meet the first week of classes).
-The lab manual will be available in weekly installments in the form of Word files.
+However, it is not acceptable to miss this “free” lab since 25% of your grade is based upon lab.
+Lab will be discussed further weekly installments in the form of Word files.